Use a satisfying mechanical keyboard on your Chromebook instead!

-Best Mechanical Keyboards for Chromebooks Android Central 2020
+Best mechanical keyboards for Chromebooks Android Central 2022

-Your Chromebook may have a keyboard built in, but if you're going to be typing on a Chromebook at a desk for hours and hours on end, consider swapping to a mechanical keyboard.
-Not only will using a separate keyboard help you avoid neck strain by letting you move your Chromebook up to a higher position, but mechanical keyboards are longer-lasting and offer better feedback for your fingers, helping you be sure that you're hitting the right key every time.
-Whether you want a full keyboard with a number pad or one of the more compact layouts, these are the best mechanical keyboards to use with your Chromebook today, tomorrow, and for years to come.
+The best Chromebooks have keyboards with great tactile feedback, but if you're going to be typing on a Chromebook at a desk for hours and hours on end, consider swapping to a mechanical keyboard.
+Not only will using a separate keyboard help you avoid neck strain by letting you move your Chromebook up to a higher position, but mechanical keyboards are longer-lasting and offer better feedback for your fingers to ensure that you're hitting the right key every time.
+These are the best mechanical keyboards to use with your Chromebook today, tomorrow, and for years to come.

 - Tiny but mighty: DIERYA DK61E 60%